broadinstitute/cromwell/README.md

 <!---toc end-->

-# How To Reach Us
+# Getting Help

+## Website and User Guide

+The [WDL website](https://software.broadinstitute.org/wdl/) is the best place to go for more information on both WDL and Cromwell.
+In particular new users should check out the [user guide](https://software.broadinstitute.org/wdl/userguide/) which has many tutorials, examples and other bits to get you started.

+## Support Forum

+If you have questions that aren't covered by the website you can ask them in the [support forum](http://gatkforums.broadinstitute.org/wdl/categories/ask-the-wdl-team).

 ## Gitter
-There is a [gitter channel](https://gitter.im/broadinstitute/cromwell) where people can discuss Cromwell and related topics with both the developers and user community.
+There is a [Cromwell gitter channel](https://gitter.im/broadinstitute/cromwell) where people can discuss Cromwell and related topics with both the developers and user community.

-## Mailing List
-The [Cromwell Mailing List](https://groups.google.com/a/broadinstitute.org/forum/?hl=en#!forum/cromwell) is cromwell@broadinstitute.org.

-If you have any questions, suggestions or support issues please send them to this list.
-To subscribe you can either join via the link above or send an email to cromwell+subscribe@broadinstitute.org.

 # Requirements